Proverbs

 No gain is so certain as that which proceeds from the economical use of what you already have.

-Latin proverbs money
+money Latin proverbs

 A single conversation with a wise man is better than ten years of study.

-Chinese proverbs wisdom
+wisdom Chinese proverbs

 Don't look where you fall, but where you slipped.

-mistakes African proverbs
+African proverbs mistakes

 Fear less, hope more; eat less, chew more; whine less, breathe more; talk less, say more; hate less, love more; and all good things are yours.

-European proverbs how to live life Swedish proverbs
+how to live life European proverbs Swedish proverbs

 God is good, but never dance in a small boat.